 Understanding Chronic Venous Insufficiency

 Problems with the veins in the legs may lead to chronic venous insufficiency (CVI).
-CVI means that there is a long-term problem with the veins not being able to pump blood back to your heart.
-When this happens, blood stays in the legs and causes swelling and aching.
+CVI means that there's a long-term problem with the veins not being able to pump blood back to your heart.
+When this happens, blood stays in the legs.
+This causes leg swelling and aching.

-Two problems that may lead to chronic venous insufficiency are:
+Two problems that may lead to CVI are:

 Damaged valves.
 Valves keep blood flowing from the legs through the blood vessels and back to the heart.
-When the valves are damaged, blood does not flow as well.
+When the valves are damaged, blood doesn't flow as well.

 Deep vein thrombosis (DVT).
 Blood clots may form in the deep veins of the legs.
-This may cause pain, redness, and swelling in the legs.
+This may cause leg pain, redness, and swelling.
 It may also block the flow of blood back to the heart.
-Seek medical care right away if you have these symptoms.
+Get medical care right away if you have these symptoms.

 A blood clot in the leg can also break off and travel to the lungs.
-This is called pulmonary embolism (PE).
-In the lungs, the clot can cut off the flow of blood.
-This may cause chest pain, trouble breathing, sweating, a fast heartbeat, coughing (may cough up blood), and fainting.
+This is called a pulmonary embolism (PE).
+In the lungs, the clot can cut off blood flow.
 This is a medical emergency and may cause death.
-Call 911 if you have these symptoms.
+Call 911 right away if you have these symptoms of a PE:

 Be aware of the following:

-If you stand or sit with your feet down for long periods, your legs may ache or feel heavy.
+If you stand or sit with your feet down for a long time, your legs may ache or feel heavy.

-If swelling is not controlled, an ulcer (open wound) may form.
+If swelling isn't controlled, an open sore may form.

 What you can do

-Increase blood flow back to your heart by elevating your legs, exercising daily, and wearing elastic stockings.
+Increase blood flow back to your heart by:

 Boost blood flow in your legs by losing extra weight.

-If you must stand or sit in one place for a period of time, keep your blood moving by wiggling your toes, shifting your body position, and rising up on the balls of your feet.
+If you must stand or sit in 1 place for a long time, keep your blood moving by: